Grand Canonical vs Canonical Krylov Complexity in Double-Scaled Complex SYK Model: cSYK Moments with Benefits

 We stipulate that oriented chords emerge from insertion points with label $O$ and end in insertion points with label $X$, i.e.\ adding an $O$ to a chord diagram, we can either open a new right pointing chord or close an existing left pointing chord (the converse holds for adding an $X$).
 An example is given in \cref{fig:XO_diagram}.
 Finally, if the state has non-zero $n_X$ and(or) $n_O$ we define $P(n_X,n_O)$ as a string of $n_X \; X$s and $n_O \; O$s of some unspecified but fixed order.
 This prescription will be useful in the next section when evaluating inner products.

 Using the definitions above, the $k$th moment as a function of the chemical potential is given as

 where we tentatively used $T_\mu$, the grand canonical transfer matrix as a function of $\mu$, assuming for now that it is local.
-The zero chord state $\ket{0}$ belongs to an infinite dimensional Hilbert space $\mathcal{H}$ whose inner product is defined in \cref{sec:inner_product}.
+The state $\ket{\phi}$ is its, yet to be defined, ground state.
+It belongs to an infinite dimensional Hilbert space $\mathcal{H}$, called the chord space, with inner product defined in \cref{sec:inner_product}.
 The transfer matrix $T_{\mu}$ is defined such that $T_\mu : \mathcal{H}\rightarrow \mathcal{H}$ acts on a given chord basis state, $\ket{P(n_X,n_O)}$, by either opening chords, i.e.\ increasing the length of the string, or closing chords with a penalty depending on the number of other open oriented chords intersected by the oriented chord being closed.
 The exact form of $T_\mu$ is at this point unknown and will be worked out in \cref{sec:Compare_To_GC}.
 As a necessary first step, we shall introduce oriented chord operators that close or open a single chord.

 Equation \eqref{eq:GC_moments_as_subspace_sum} describes the grand canonical moment \eqref{eq:GC_moment_tansfer_matrix} as a sum over the possible chord diagram contributions in a given subspace defined by $m$ and $k$ Hamiltonian insertions.
 To ensure locality, we project into a given $m$ subspace, by introducing the auxiliary charge $\theta$.
 The expression \eqref{eq:subspace_moment} can then be re-expressed as a Fourier integral